 For the first 1.5 km, the trail climbs at a moderate rate.
 Then it levels out and merely rolls up one small hill and down another.
 The final run to the lake is all downhill; it’s fun but the trail wiggles and there are some tight corners which might not appeal to everyone.

-Boom Lake first impressions – What a place.
-WOW!
+Boom Lake first impressions – what a place!

-Humans look puny next to the cliffs rising 600 m up from the lake.
+Humans look puny next to the cliffs rising 600 metres up from the lake.
 We did ski on the lake for some distance – but backed off when we hit some slushy areas.
-Safety should be first – so be aware of the ice thickness and familiarize yourself with the Red Cross ice safety guidelines.

 Be aware of your surroundings on the lake.
 There are several avalanche paths that come right down to the shore.
 This is Class 2 or challenging terrain.
 You & your entire party should be carrying full avalanche gear & have avalanche skills training and SOS devices if you go forward.
 Unless you’re an expert in reading the snow pack, play it safe.

-All told it took us about four hours to ski in and out.
+All told it took us about four hours to ski in and out from Boom Lake.
 That included a lunch break and several extra kilometres of skiing on the lake itself.

 Parking is excellent.
 Look for the large signed parking lot on the north side of Highway 93, just 6 km from Castle Junction and only a few minutes away from Storm Mountain Lodge.
 There are no services but there are washrooms.

 While you could stay at nearby Storm Mountain Lodge, there are lots of other options in Lake Louise or at Castle Junction.
 It’s a 25-minute drive from Lake Louise Village.

 For good value for money stay at the Lake Louise Hostel.
 Deer Lodge is close to the actual lake and the renovated rooms are excellent.
 As is the dining room.
 The Mountaineer Lodgeis a stone’s throw from the village – and offers comfortable rooms.